Police: New Mexico charges coming after killings in 2 states

 Chris Whitman, Jennifer Lannon’s brother, said Sean Lannon told the family in January that she had “run off” with some friends, possibly to Arizona.
 Whitman said Saturday that the story didn’t sound right because “she was a great mom and, just, it would be uncharacteristic of her to not be with her children.”

-Associated Press reporters Patrick Whittle in Portland, Maine, and Allen G. Breed in Woodbury, N.J., contributed to this story.
+Associated Press reporters Patrick Whittle in Portland, Maine, and Allen G. Breed in Raleigh, N.C., contributed to this story.